kabica/otb-hero/README.md

 # Jadoo ✈︎

-A fully responsive travel experience built for the **Outside The Box** frontend take-home exercise.
+A fully responsive travel experience built for the **Outside The Box** frontend take-home exercise

 The original assignment focused on recreating a responsive hero section from a provided design reference.
-After completing the required hero implementation, I expanded the project into a lightweight multi-page travel application to demonstrate stronger frontend architecture, interaction design, state management, and product thinking.
+This has been expanded to showcase a lightweight multi-page travel application to with stronger frontend architecture, interaction design, state management, and product thinking.

-The goal was to build something that felt closer to a real product experience than a static UI exercise.